What is Opioid-Induced Hyperalgesia (OIH)?

 Treating Opioid-Induced Hyperalgesia

 Pain from OIH can be debilitating.
-Increasing the dose of an opioid medication can be dangerous.
-Additionally, high opioid prescriptions can lead to overdose and death.
-Once OIH is diagnosed, treatment options can include a reduction in dose, a rotating schedule for use or the introduction of adjunct medications.
-Although these might be a good option, it does not always work.
-Patients often cannot endure the opioid withdrawal discomfort or the level of pain caused by the hyperalgesia.
+Increasing the dose of opioid medications is very dangerous and often unproductive in these cases.
+Once OIH is diagnosed, treatment options can include a reduction in dosage, a rotating schedule for use, or the introduction of adjunct medications.
+Although this might be a good option, it does not always work.
+Patients are often left suffering from opioid withdrawal or the level of pain caused by the hyperalgesia.
 For those reasons, doctors need to be knowledgeable, compassionate, and, most of all, responsible.
 They need to listen to patients’ fears, abilities, and symptoms.